Connelito/The-VBA-of-Wall-Street/README.md

 ## Summary

-I will use VBA scripting to analyze stock market data using this [test data](Resources/alphabetical_testing.xlsx) while developing my scripts and this [stock data](Resources/Multiple_year_stock_data.xlsx) to run my scripts to generate the final report.
+I will use VBA scripting to analyze [stock market data](Resources/Multiple_year_stock_data.xlsx) while developing my scripts to generate a final report.

 ### Retrival of Data, Column Creation and Conditional Formatting